Human-elephant conflict: A deadly battle over ever decreasing land

 Elephant-human conflict, a result of habitat loss

-Scientists have identified crop raiding as the main form of conflict.
+Scientists have identified crop-raiding as the main form of conflict.

-When elephants and humans face-off, there is conflict from crop raiding, injuries and deaths to humans caused by elephants, and elephants being killed by humans for reasons other than ivory and habitat degradation.
+When elephants and humans face-off, there is conflict from crop-raiding, injuries and deaths to humans caused by elephants, and elephants being killed by humans for reasons other than ivory and habitat degradation.

 Elephants cause damage amounting from a few thousand dollars to millions of dollars.